Mr D Freckelton

 Spelling - Children are given a weekly spelling word list.
 The words should be practised at least four times each week and recorded on the 'Look, Cover, Say, Write, Check' sheet which will be in their pink spelling book.
 They should also create a sentence for each of their words to support them applying the meaning of the words.

 ‘Spelling Shed’ is an online platform that pupils can use to help them practise their spellings and earn point-based rewards.
 There is a weekly spelling test on a Friday.

-Maths - Children will be set specific pages in their 'CGP Workbook', which follows on from the work covered in class each week.
+Maths - From the Spring Term, children will be set specific pages in their 'CGP Workbook', which follows on from the work covered in class each week.
 This will be set on a Friday and marked in class the following Friday.

 ‘TT Rockstars’ is an online platform that pupils can use to help them practise their times tables